abhinemani/civictechcourse/_details/syllabus.md

 ---

 The course will be organized to provide students with the context, techniques, and capabilities to build effective civic technology.
 Students will build multiple apps, deploy them, and learn about the industry.
 Pulling from the best practices of the consumer tech industry and the nuances of the civic space tech, the course is organized around four central themes from start to finish in the product life-cycle: 1) identifying opportunities, to 2) developing a conceptual design; 3) wrangling data; and finally 4) delivery.
 The following list of topics / questions form the arc of the course, which will be spread across 10 weeks.

+You can download a pdf verson of the <a href="https://drive.google.com/uc?id=1egGe9Rh6CY62sYgxTPrMzwUCKHeFfM-x&export=download" id="syllabus">full syllabus and course overview here.</a>

 1. What is civic tech?
 [Opportunity]
 - Moral, practical, and business motivations for civic technology